 As many of you already following along have probably gathered by now, we LOVE driftwood!
 And we love to use it many different ways to make all kinds of stuff, such as our driftwood lavender window wreath, driftwood Christmas tree, and our driftwood tree ornament and the project shown here.
 The list goes on and on and on and high on that list has been to make a driftwood mirror!

 But for those of you stopping by for the first time, we’ll let you in on one of our most favourite past times…collecting driftwood along the shores of Lake Huron.
 The opportunity doesn’t happen nearly as often as we would like but when it does, we jump at the chance to walk the beach with our bags in hand.
 Afterwards, we love to joke about what a “hard day at the office” it was!

 Making this round driftwood mirror has been on our minds for a while.
 So over time we’ve collected and sorted driftwood specifically to use for this project.
 And when we came across an assortment of various sized flat mirrors at Michaels, we knew it was time to make one!
 This particular project used up about 150 individual driftwood pieces.

 - Assorted driftwood pieces – sized 3” to 7” long in various widths

-- Bevelled mirror - circular shape, 14” diameter
+- Beveled mirror – round shape, 14” diameter*

 - Construction Adhesive* (or similar product) for attaching mirror to plywood